Schedule of Assets Lawyer in Virginia

 The schedule you prepare should list all assets held in your name or assets in which you hold a legal interest.
 This could include:

 - Life insurance with a cash value

 It is helpful to include at least an estimated value for each item or category.
 This not only helps with planning purposes, but could also help when your personal representative or trustee needs to wind up your final affairs.
 If you include information such as where to find an asset or account numbers and passwords used to access assets digitally, it will be of even greater use to those who are trying to help you during your lifetime and those working to ensure that your loved ones are protected after you pass away.

 A schedule of assets is helpful when starting to prepare or update your estate plan because it lets your estate planning attorney know some of the issues to be addressed in your plan, such as whether you are likely to need a strategy to minimize estate tax or whether you may need to retitle real estate or review beneficiary clauses.

 In addition, a schedule of assets will be used with a revocable living trust to clarify property you hold and how you want it to be distributed.
 A schedule of assets can also simplify the probate process after your death.
 If you become incapacitated, a schedule of assets can help your agent or trustee manage your property on your behalf.

 Jennfer Porter Law, PLLC Can You Create the Right Schedule of Assets for Your Needs

 Preparing a schedule of assets takes time and effort, so you want to do it correctly.
-Our team is ready to help whether you live in DC, Northern Virginia, or Maryland.
+Our team is ready to help whether you live in DC, Virginia, or Maryland.
 We can work with you to create a schedule of assets that will serve your needs, and assist with updates as needed to meet changing circumstances.
 Just schedule a consultation to get started.

 Get in Touch